saraashleyhs/EarlyCodeTeacher/Unit04/ExternalResources.md

 ## Questions for Student Discussion

-1. How do you know when to use `./` or `../` when getting a file path?
+1. How do you know when to use `./` or `../` when writing a file path?
 1. What does an anchor tag do?
 1. How many pages could you link together